 Last but not least, telecom operators need to embrace the digital world, which means preparing systems and networks for the next stage in the M2M and IoT revolution, in which everything will be connected and remotely managed.

 The concept of the next generation telecommunications operator encapsulates all of the ideas presented above.
 Such an operator is no longer a wholesale provider, but a business partner who understands the market and its needs, and can offer the appropriate solutions to B2B clients.
 This is possible only when the operator has the right network and systems in place, is flexible, offers professional services, and is open to alliances and partnerships to provide more content and services (Next generation operator concept from Machina research, 2015).

 A robust and effective physical network is certainly a requirement for the CSP aiming to manage and provide all these features.
 But telecom B2B solutions are the real key, for without new generation IT platforms, none of this can be achieved.

 Operators need a reliable, trustworthy and flexible BSS system in order to create new packages and bundles, and a customer interface that shows historical and proactive information, even providing advance notifications of possible problems with the service.
 Above all, such as BSS system must be capable of managing new digital platforms such as M2M and IoT, with flexibility at the level of charging, billing and invoicing.

-On the OSS side, operators can benefit from a system that assists them in responding swiftly to device repositioning, deployment of new technologies quickly, and handling inventories at the product and service level well.
+On the OSS side, operators can benefit from a system that assists them in responding swiftly to device repositioning, rapid deployment of new technologies, and handling inventories at the product and service level well.
 This is an area in which Comarch has a proven reputation as a partner, not only in terms of providing IT systems, but also in respect of know-how and experience in many deployments around the world.
 It all translates into excellent consultancy services and delivery of the appropriate systems that enable CSPs to become next generation telco operators.